Yataity: Economy

-The agricultural and cattle productions are of subsistence.

-Most of the economy of this district is up to the tailoring of ao po'i vestments.
+Most of the economy of this district is devoted to the tailoring of ao po'i garments.
 50% of the total population works on it and almost nobody in the district isn't, even indirectly, related with an ao po'i artisan.

-The familiar economy is based exclusively in the labor of the artisans, and just a 10% has another job such as agriculture and stock-breeding, among other minor commercial activities.
+The familiar economy is based exclusively in the labor of the artisans, and only 10% have another job, such as agriculture and stock-breeding, among other minor commercial activities.

+Agricultural and stock-breeding are subsistence industries.

 Roads and communication

-This district seems frozen in time, with its old big houses and its peaceful streets still transited by chariots and riders on horseback.